 Make the toasts

-- Melt 1-2 tbsp of ghee on a medium hot tawa or cast iron skillet and brown them on medim heat on both sides.
+- Melt 1-2 tablespoon of ghee on a medium hot tawa or cast iron skillet and brown them on medim heat on both sides.

 - Serve drizzled with warm rabdi and a scatter of chopped nuts.
 Enjoy!

 Dorothy's New Vintage Kitchen